YOU ARE NO LONGER ORDINARY

 “Now He who establishes us with you in Christ and has anointed us is God, who also has sealed us and given us the Spirit in our hearts as a guarantee.”
 (2 Cor.
 1:21-22 NKJV).

-One of the things the devil fears most is to see you knowing and walking in the understanding of your new spiritual status, condition, or position in Christ Jesus.
+One of the things the devil fears most is you seeing, knowing, and walking in the understanding of your new spiritual status, condition or position in Christ Jesus.

-Anything consecrated or set apart to God ceases to be common, unholy, natural, or ordinary, but sacred, holy, divine, or supernatural.
+Anyone or anything consecrated or set apart to God ceases to be common, unholy, natural or ordinary; but rather, sacred, holy, divine or supernatural.